-All households received a phone call and email noification that if you are interested in receiving free or reduced priced meals for the 2013-2014 school year must complete a new, updated lunch application.
+All households received a phone call and email noification that if you are interested in receiving free or reduced priced meals for the 2014-2015 school year you must complete a new, updated lunch application.
 Applications can be picked up at any school during registration beginning August 1, 2014, you can call our office and I will mail one, or download the application listed below.
 Please complete ONE application per household and bring it to registration or mail it to School Nutrition Services, 830 Virginia Avenue, Sheboygan, WI 53081.

 Click on the link below to print the free & reduced lunch application